 Converting the recipe or idea into a commercial food product

 This program provides the basic steps needed to bring a food idea into commercial production.
 Each product development plan is customized to meet each client’s needs.
 The process typically includes: review of concept with FIC team, review of the formula and process, basic analytical and bench top work to create an initial prototype with preliminary specifications, and documentation of the product specifications.
-After a viable product is determined and ready for commercialization, other phases can be added and may include packaging development, label copy development, sensory validation with target consumers, assistance with commercial ingredient sourcing, and manufacturing assessment.
+After a viable product is determined and ready for commercialization, other phases can be added and may include packaging development, label copy development, preference validation with target consumers, assistance with commercial ingredient sourcing, and manufacturing assessment.

 The service is applicable to an existing product which requires optimization of formulation and manufacturing or the development of line extensions.
 The program can be customized based on the goals of the project.